-What are phytosterols is a vital question to grasp; they are plant compounds with a structure very similar to animal origin cholesterol; they compete with it for absorption.
+What are phytosterols is a vital question to grasp; they are plant compounds with a structure very similar to animal origin cholesterol of animal origin; they compete with it for absorption.
 They have proven cholesterol lowering properties.
 They are present in all plant foods, but are particularly rich in the sesame seed extract in baba ghanoush.

 They have proven protective properties against prostatitis; men in particular should be eating phytosterol rich foods like baba ghanoush on a daily basis.
 Another particular good source is the avocado.

 Scientists tell us that mother's milk is the only inherent taste; all the rest are acquired.

 Continually feed your child sugary foods and soon he or she will acquire the taste; everything must be sweet or the little fellow will spit it out.
 Feed him chips every day, and soon he will want nothing else.

 Eggplant too is an acquired taste; if at the first meal it doesn't appeal, don't give up on it.
 You will soon gain a liking for it.

 World's healthiest foods is one of my favourite sites; well researched, it cuts between opinion and fact when it comes to food.
 At eggplant you can read about the research done on this wonderful fruit; you'll be convinced of the virtues of this magnificent food; we call it an aubergine in Holland; it's the main ingredient in baba ghanoush.